nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 fMRI data is usually represented as a 4D block of data: 3 spatial dimensions and one time dimension.
-In practice, we are usually interested in working on the voxel time-series in the brain.
+In practice, we are usually interested in working on the :term:`voxel` time-series in the brain.
 It is thus convenient to apply a brain mask in order to convert the 4D brain images representation into a restructured 2D data representation, ``voxel`` **x** ``time``, as depicted below: